DZakh/rescript-schema/README_NEXT.md

   })
 ```

-> 🧠 When using preprocess on Union it will be applied to nested structs separately instead.
+> 🧠 When using preprocess on Union it will be applied to nested structs separately.

 ## Functions on struct